S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 **This is important so please take note**

 1. Why is a get function a void function....?
-A lot of this!!
-I got like 10 errors just from void our class diagram will confirm be wrong
+Our class diagram will confirm be wrong

 2. Int vs int --> class diagram